department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 - 40% of your applicable MHA during the fourth 6 months of training
 - 20% of your applicable MHA during the rest of the training period

-**Note:** If you completed between 90 days and 3 years of active-duty service, you'll get 40% to 90% of the full benefit.
+**Note:** If you completed at least 90 days, but less than 3 years, of active-duty service after September 10, 2001, your applicable MHA benefit will be lower than the full amount shown in the rate tables.
+Depending on how long you served, you’ll start with between 40% to 90% of the full benefit.

 #### All other GI Bill Programs Payment Rates
 You’ll get this percentage of your GI Bill rate until your benefits run out: